Diagnostic Cardiac Sonography Program Details

 Graduates who have passed the SPI exam and the Adult Echocardiography specialty exam will earn the RDCS credential from ARDMS.

-Eligibility requirements for the RCS and RDCS credentials are solely determined by CCI and ARDMS, and are subject to change at any time.
-CCI and ARDMS are independent organizations.
-AIMS does not guarantee certification/registry exam eligibility.
+Eligibility requirements for the RDCS credential are solely determined by ARDMS, and are subject to change at any time.
+ARDMS is an independent organization.
+AIMS does not guarantee registry exam eligibility.